rhagelstrom/BetterCombatEffects/README.md

   * Strength Drain; STR: -1d4; STACK; RESTL

 ### Changelog BCE Gold vs BCE
-  * ACTTURN - Enable effect on the start of the next turn
+  * ATURN - Enable effect on the start of the next turn
-  * DISUSE - Disable effect if a tag in the effect is used
+  * DUSE - Disable effect if a tag in the effect is used
   * Save vs Condition - Saves against conditions and damage types will automatically be granted adv/dis based on the traits of the actor making the saving throw
   * ADVCOND,DISCOND: [condition] or [damage type]- Explicit advantage/disadvantage when rolling a save vs condition or damage type
   * Ongoing Saves (ADV) (DIS) - (ADV)(DIS) can be added to BCE ongoing saves to grant advantage or disadvantage